Guide to Nong Khai

 5. Brendan and Noi’s is an expat favorite and features good local as well as Western food.
 My only criticism is that the food and level of service can vary greatly.
 We ate here a few times and swore that the food was the best in Nong Khai.
 We came back a few other times and the food was bland.
 Tell them if you like your Thai food spicy because they tend to err on the side of prudence…

 6. Mut Mee Guesthouse has a very good restaurant which has the lowest prices of any of the places I’ve listed.
 I’ve mentioned before that the location is idyllic with beautiful gardens and a prime spot on the river.
+It is also the most popular guesthouse in town (see above).
 A unique vibe.

 7. Cake at Toey – for the best coffee in town.
 It’s around the corner from Pikul so we came here almost every day for an ice cappuccino.
 Their American brownies (you’ll see them for sale on the counter) are good.
 Very nice setting, like Starbucks at one-third the price.
 We’ll miss this place.